zavolanlab/zarp-cli/README.md

 - Barry left you some samples to analyze and then went on vacation, again? **No problem, _ZARP 'em!_**

-ZARP-cli uses the HTSinfer package to infer missing metadata and then runs the [ZARP RNA-Seq analysis pipeline][zarp] on your samples.
+ZARP-cli uses the [HTSinfer][htsinfer] package to infer missing metadata and then runs the [ZARP RNA-Seq analysis pipeline][zarp] on your samples.
 Impress your colleagues with your sudden productivity boost.
 Or better yet, use the time saved to go on that camping trip with Barry.
 Just make sure to guard your secret! :wink: